-Located just a mile east of Stockport's centre, Woodbank Memorial Park is home to Woodbank Nursey - an urban horticulture hub that joins up inclusive community gardening with commercial organic food production.
+Located just a mile east of Stockport's centre, Woodbank Memorial Park is home to Woodbank Community Food Hub - an urban horticulture hub that joins up inclusive community gardening with commercial organic food production.
 It’s the size of one a half football pitches, and includes several large polytunnels for under-cover veg growing.
-A collection of organisations are working together on the site to make it a hub for local food, with current activities including:
+A collection of organisations are working together on the site to turn it into a thriving hub for local food, with current activities including:

 Upcoming Opportunities and Events

-A varied programme of activities is open to local residents and the general public, including community gardening sessions, open to all, every Saturday 10am - 1pm.
-Details of all events can be found on the Nursey website.
+A varied programme of activities is open to local residents and the general public, including community gardening sessions, open to all, every Monday 11am - 2pm.
+Details of all events can be found on the hub website.

 Social Prescribing Pilot

-Kindling will be helping local doctors trial something called ‘social prescribing’ - referring patients for healthy veg, cookery classes and gentle exercise in the form of gardening, instead of relying solely on medicine – in the hope that this might be a more effective way to alleviate some mild to moderate health conditions.
+In partnership with local GP surgeries, Kindling is trialling a ‘social prescribing’ project, where patients are referred for for healthy veg, cookery classes and gentle exercise in the form of gardening, instead of relying solely on medicine – in the hope that this might be a more effective way to alleviate some mild to moderate health conditions.

 Social prescribing recognises that peoples’ health is affected by a whole range of factors, and tries to address peoples’ needs more broadly.
 It also aims to support people to take greater control of their own health.
 Find out more about the pilot and read an update on its progress here.